New York seeks to restrict Trump asset moves during fraud lawsuit

-A preliminary injunction should be issued to halt an “ongoing fraudulent scheme” at the Trump Organization and ensure the company has sufficient funds “to satisfy any disgorgement award” in the case, New York Attorney General Letitia James said Thursday in a statement.
+A preliminary injunction should be issued to halt an “ongoing fraudulent scheme” at the Trump Organization and ensure the company has sufficient funds “to satisfy any disgorgement award” in the case, state Attorney General Letitia A. James said Thursday in a statement.

 The injunction should also require Trump’s company to ensure new financial disclosures to banks and insurers “contain all supporting and relevant material,” James said.
 She also is seeking the appointment of an independent monitor to ensure compliance with the proposed order.